freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-developers/maintaining-the-documentation-project.md

 Note: The second step has to be done only once.

-To ease developing you can use the script [`local-deploy.sh`](https://github.com/freme-project/Documentation/blob/master/local-deploy.sh) in teh root of the documentation project.
+To ease developing you can use the script [`local-deploy.sh`](https://github.com/freme-project/Documentation/blob/master/local-deploy.sh) in the root of the documentation project.
 This script recompiles `swagger-ui.js`, copies it into the `swagger` folder, uses jekyll to rebuild the whole project and copies the result into the `TARGET` folder (modify this in the script!).
 This folder can be loaded with a local webserver, for instance, to immediately check the result.